Fuller family deaths: Father was 'gentle and sensitive'

 The bodies were discovered in a disused quarry at Pontesbury Hill near Shrewsbury on Monday morning.

-In a statement Mr Fuller's family said: "He loved his children dearly."'Left to grieve'
+In a statement Mr Fuller's family said: "He loved his children dearly."

 His wife Ruth said: "I don't have the words to describe how I feel at the moment.